Business Expense Policy

 Recently hired employees moving to the Upper Valley area may be reimbursed for the transporting of their personal vehicle(s) to their new home.
 All relocation costs should be charged to the appropriate GL/PTAEO chart string, including the relocation/moving natural class, regardless of whether the expenses are paid directly by submitting invoices for payment or paid to employees as reimbursement for their out-of-pocket expenses.
 Documentation is required for all costs associated with relocation and house hunting.

-As of January 1, 2018 relocation expenses paid directly by Dartmouth on behalf of an employee or reimbursed to the employee must be treated as additional compensation and is subject to both income and employment tax withholding.
+Relocation expenses paid directly by Dartmouth on behalf of an employee or reimbursed to the employee must be treated as additional compensation and is subject to both income and employment tax withholding.
 Expenses paid directly by Dartmouth will result in imputed income being added to an employee's paycheck with required taxes withheld and reported on the employee's IRS W-2 Form.
 Expenses that are paid directly by the employee will be reimbursed through payroll with required taxes withheld.

 If an appointment is for less than one year, the employee is not, by IRS definition, moving.
-Instead it is considered travel and any reimbursements fall under the travel section of our reimbursement policy.
+Instead, it is considered travel and any reimbursements fall under the travel section of our reimbursement policy.
 If we are moving their household goods, then those expenses are taxable.

 Taxable and Non-taxable Employee Recruitment Expenses